Desktop virtualization: Desktop as a service

 Cloud-hosted virtual desktops can be implemented using both VDI and Remote Desktop Services-based systems and can be provided through the public cloud, private cloud infrastructure, and hybrid cloud platforms.
 Private cloud implementations are commonly referred to as "managed VDI".
 Public cloud offerings tend to be based on desktop-as-a-service technology.

 Local desktop virtualization

 Local desktop virtualization implementations run the desktop environment on the client device using hardware virtualization or emulation.
 For hardware virtualization, depending on the implementation both Type I and Type II hypervisors may be used.

 Local desktop virtualization is well suited for environments where continuous network connectivity cannot be assumed and where application resource requirements can be better met by using local system resources.
 However, local desktop virtualization implementations do not always allow applications developed for one system architecture to run on another.
 For example, it is possible to use local desktop virtualization to run Windows 7 on top of OS X on an Intel-based Apple Mac, using a hypervisor, as both use the same x86 architecture.

-Market outlook

-The adoption of remote desktop virtualization, including Virtual Desktop Infrastructure (VDI), has grown substantially in enterprise environments, driven by demand for secure, flexible, and centrally managed IT infrastructures.
-A report by Consegic Business Intelligence indicates that the VDI market continues to expand, supported by trends such as remote-first work culture, BYOD policies, and increasing investments in cloud-based desktop services.